M&A Transactions Are Hard

 Before you know it, you’re flipping through 100s of pages of purchase and sale agreements, and your deal seems to have devolved into prolonged negotiations around “reps”, “scrapes”, “tipping baskets”, and other mystical legal creatures.

 When you finally make it to closing, you’re happy.
 BUT there may be a bit less goodwill between the parties, the legal bill is enormous, and you’re absolutely exhausted (and still have a long to-do list to actually integrate the businesses).

 There’s a better way.
 And it begins with better term sheets.

-In order to ensure you sign a great blueprint for the transaction, involve your lawyer as early as possible in the M&A process.
+To ensure you have a great blueprint for your transaction, involve your lawyer as early as possible in the M&A process.

 The Atlassian M&A Term Sheet